emptymonkey/PELT/README.md

 	user@target:~$ ./revsh

-Note: The pre-built binaries here use the default keys provided.
-If you are using this anywhere sensitive, you are strongly encouraged to download the source and build your own copy.
-This will generate unique keys / certs.
-As always, your mission is only as secure as your key management process.
+Note: The pre-built binaries above are the GENERIC_BUILD versions of revsh, which default to Anonymous Diffie-Hellman encryption.
+In order to enable Ephemeral Diffie-Hellman (with Perfect Forward Secrecy) you will need to build your own copy from source and manage your own keys.

 ***
 ### _mimic_ ###